enteleform-releases/SublimeText--SlideNav/README.md

 * Define applications & extensions @ SublimeSlides.sublime-settings

 * Textlinks allow you to define segments of text to hightlight during the presentation

-* LinkNav allows you to automatically move through your presentation by MediaLink & TextLink sections
+* LinkNav automatically moves through your presentation by MediaLink & TextLink sections

 ![LinkDemo](http://i.imgur.com/0UxRYbf.gif?1)